 Skip the dry shampoo and other styling products

-Many styling products contain oil-absorbing ingredients, which keep your style looking fresh and give your roots lift but can be irritating in the long run.
-(Not only can they disrupt your natural sebum production, but they can also cause buildup—for which we'll refer you back to the previous point.)
+Many styling products contain oil-absorbing ingredients, which keep your style looking fresh and give your roots lift but can be bothersome in the long run.
+(Not only can they disrupt sebum production, but they can also cause buildup—for which we'll refer you back to the previous point.)

 Also try your best to steer clear of silicones, which create an occlusive barrier around the strands and scalp that tends to be very difficult to remove in the wash, so your hydrating products aren't able to get past them and do their jobs.

 Give yourself a scalp massage

 "Beautiful, strong hair depends on good blood circulation, proper nutrition, and a healthy and supple scalp," says board-certified dermatologist Raechele Cochran Gathers, M.D., who specializes in hair care and founded MDHairMixtress, tells us about scalp massages.

 "Use your finger pads (not nails) to apply medium-firm pressure to your scalp, in a circular motion," says Cochran Gathers.
-And honestly, you can keep it as simple as that, no fuss.
+You can keep it as simple as that, no fuss.
 Or you can definitely put a few spins on it if you so desire.

 Those with a tight or tense scalp will need a bit heavier hand than those who simply hold less tension in the area—so play with the strength of your fingers, or even invest in a tool like a jade comb.